Henhound/loopyfoods/docs/hot-lunch-autobattler_spec.md

   - **Pick Kid**: Tap a kid token to inspect details and highlight it, then tap the "Pick Selected Kid" button to draft it for free.
 Alternatively, drag a kid token directly into the Lunch Line to instantly draft and place it.
 Exactly one kid must be drafted each round before the player can proceed to battle.
   - **Selection fallback**: When a card or kid is selected, `CardPopover` shows title + description.
 Sell applies only to tray/storage food cards.
 - **Buttons & Indicators**
-  - Gold, round, lives, trophies, star target.
+  - Gold, round, lives, trophies, and current round Star Points for the player (opponent shown in Battle).
   - **Reroll**: Refreshes the Food Shop (and Pick Kid options if you haven't drafted yet).
 Cost starts at $1 per shop phase, +$1 per additional reroll within the same phase.
   - **Storage**: Reserved for future implementation; button is present but disabled in the prototype.
   - **Lunch Time CTA**: Disabled until a kid is drafted for the current round.